sharife/mantrabio/site/content/_index.md

       animal models to measure selectivity and efficacy.
 outro:
   link: /science
-  text: >-
-    At the heart of REVEAL lies a powerful dry lab-to-wet lab interface that drives the discovery of first-in-class medicines at unprecedented speeds.
-By leveraging rational design and cutting-edge technology in computation, robotics, and bioengineering, Mantra Bio is building next-generation therapies that can solve some of the most intractable diseases.
 careers:
   buttonText: Join us
   heading: We’re looking for extraordinary people to join us in finding cures.